4 min read

 • Unencrypted transmission of PHI: Sending patient health information via email without encryption or adequate security measures in place.

-• Unauthorized access or disclosure: Sharing PHI with individuals who are not authorized to view or handle this information, or disclosing it beyond what is necessary for patient care, violates HIPAA.
+• Unauthorized access or disclosure: Sharing PHI with individuals who are not authorized to view or handle this information, or disclosing what is beyond necessary for patient care.

 • Lack of patient consent: Sending PHI via email without obtaining explicit consent from the patient can be a violation, particularly if the information is disclosed to parties not involved in the patient's care.